 In response to the discussion at June Trust Board meeting, the maternity service has produced the below trajectory for offering MCoC.
-This will be monitored and reported to Trust Board on a quarterly basis
+This will be monitored and reported to Trust Board on a quarterly basis.

-QUARTER % Agreed Performance %Actual Performance
+QUARTER % Agreed %Actual

+Performance Performance

 Quarter 1 20% 22%

-Quarter 2 22%
+Quarter 2 22% 23%

 Quarter 3 24%

 Quarter 4 26%

 Board should note that the evolvement of the care model alongside the current vacancies could compromise the compliance around these trajectories but a narrative will be provided at the time to explain the position.
 It should also be noted that whilst we have an internal trajectory, there is no national mandate to provide performance information.
-In fact, the recently publicised Health Select Committee paper has recommended that the requirement to submit a MCoC plan by 31 July 2021 be delayed, we have yet to receive any further updates nationally.

-3. Board Safety Champion Walk around
+Board Safety Champion Walk around

 The monthly board safety champion walk rounds have continued with widening participation from the multi-professional teams and areas within Maternity.
-The teams previous concerns raised around staffing have been further addressed by the Chief Nurse facilitating a Maternity Forum and positive feedback has been provided in regards to the attempts being made to increase staffing and the role of the registered nurse within maternity.
-It should be noted though the staffing position remains a concern both at SFH and nationally.
+The teams previous concerns raised around staffing have been further addressed by the Chief Nurse facilitating a monthly Maternity Forum.